w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

-* demonstrate strategies that people with disabilities use to interact with components of web pages and applications, including links, buttons, controls, widgets, and notifications
+* demonstrate strategies that people with disabilities use to interact with links, buttons, controls, as wellas complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * explain accessibility requirements related to input methods, including mouse, keyboard, touch, and voice

 ## Learning Outcomes for Module

 Students should be able to:

-* explain strategies that people with disabilities use to interact with components of web pages and applications, including links, buttons, controls, widgets, and notifications
+* explain strategies that people with disabilities use to interact with links, buttons, controls, and complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * design user experiences for different input methods, including mouse, touch, keyboard, and voice
 * define interactions and meaningful sequences inside complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope